ceph/ceph/doc/ops/manage/failures/osd.rst

 This means that the storage cluster knows that some objects (or newer copies of existing objects) exist, but it hasn't found copies of them.
+One example of how this might come about for a PG whose data is on ceph-osds A and B:

+* A goes down
+* B handles some writes, alone
+* A comes up
+* A and B repeer, and the objects missing on A are queued for recovery.
+* Before the new objects are copied, B goes down.

+Now A knows that these object exist, but there is no live ceph-osd who has a copy.
+In this case, IO to those objects will block, and the cluster will hope that the failed node comes back soon; this is assumed to be preferable to returning an IO error to the user.

 First, you can identify which objects are unfound with::